browserplus/borg/data/pages/docs/service_dev/cpp_services.md

     HelloWorld 1.0.0 validated and installed in 0.375s

-## Test the HelloWorld service from the console
+## Step 7: Test the HelloWorld service from the console

 The BrowserPlus SDK provides a tool called the ServiceRunner that allows you to test installed services from the console, without the added complexity of